 - 1. Most recent audited financial statements If audited financial statements are not available, please provide a balance sheet or other summary financial information. - 2.
 Current organizational budget - 3.
 Evidence of legal status of organization Such as organizing documents, articles of incorporation, trust agreements, charter, tax classification or certification from appropriate authorities. - 4.
 Overall organization chart - 5.
 List of governing board and officers - 6.
 Annual report (if available) - 7.
 List of grants made by any other organizations or units of government to the applicant organization - 8.
-For law and consulting firms: list of current health industry clients.
-Please disclose whether the firm provides lobbying services for any of the clients listed.
+For law and consulting firms: Use the Fund's Disclosure of Health Industry Clients & Lobbying, For-Profit Only to list of current health industry clients and disclose whether the firm provides lobbying services for any of the clients listed.
+The form is available on the Fund's website under APPLICANT RESOURCES (FOR-PROFIT ENTITIES ONLY).